bryanluby/ConferenceNotes/2019-04-SwiftByMidwest.md

     - https://github.com/mxcl/PromiseKit
     - Chaining support, Collecting values, concurrent promises, timing delay, error recovery, retry support
 - Futures
-    - frequently seen in Vapor and Swift NIO
+    - Frequently seen in Vapor and Swift NIO
-    - a future is a read-only container for a value that has not arrived yet
+    - A future is a read-only container for a value that has not arrived yet
     - Your code will typically make promises but return futures
 - Async / Await
     - Part of the current swift concurrency manifesto